Lutein: benefits, dosage, contraindications

 The Association Between Lung and Prostate Cancer Risk, and Serum Micronutrients: Results and Lessons Learned From Beta-Carotene and Retinol Efficacy Trial

-A study suggests that lutein and zeaxanthin may have a protective effect against cervical cancer and possibly against the persistence of human papillomavirus (HPV) (a DNA virus that can be a precursor to ano-genital cancers, including cervical cancer).
+A study suggests that lutein and zeaxanthin are likely to have a protective effect against cervical cancer and possibly against the persistence of human papillomavirus (HPV) (a DNA virus that can be a precursor to anogenital cancers including cervical cancer).
 However, other epidemiological research has shown that low dietary lutein intake does not increase the risk of developing cervical cancer.
-On the other hand, another epidemiological study found that an intake of more than 7.3 mg/day of lutein was associated with a 70% reduction in the risk of endometrial cancer.
+On the other hand, another epidemiological study found that an intake greater than 7.3 mg/day of lutein was associated with a 70% reduction in the risk of endometrial cancer.

 Posologie

-Some epidemiological research has shown a reduced risk of developing colon cancer in people consuming large amounts of dietary lutein and zeaxanthin.
+Some epidemiological studies have shown a reduced risk of developing colon cancer among people consuming large amounts of dietary lutein and zeaxanthin.
 However, other epidemiological research has shown that higher dietary lutein intake is not associated with a reduced risk of colorectal cancer in male smokers.
-It is unknown whether lutein supplementation affects the risk of colorectal cancer.
+It is unknown whether lutein supplementation has any effect on the risk of colorectal cancer.

 Posologie

-According to animal studies, lutein would protect against oxidative stress-related damage in rat intestinal tissues following ischemia-reperfusion.
-Moreover, in a clinical study conducted on rats, lutein supplementation activated the expression of Nrf2-induced antioxidant genes (HO-1, NQO1), and protected OVX rats against inflammatory responses.
-According to a clinical study on rats, lutein treatment significantly decreases oxidative stress by reducing reactive oxygen species, protein carbonylation, and sulfhydryl groups, as well as lipid peroxidation.
-Additionally, Nrf-2 levels and antioxidant status significantly decreased compared to sham-operated rats.
+According to animal studies, lutein would protect against lesions associated with oxidative stress in rat intestinal tissues following ischemia-reperfusion.
+In addition, in a clinical study conducted on rats, lutein supplementation activated the expression of Nrf2-induced antioxidant genes (HO-1, NQO1), and protected OVX rats against inflammatory responses.
+According to a clinical study on rats, lutein treatment significantly reduces oxidative stress by decreasing reactive oxygen species, protein carbonylation and sulfhydryls, and lipid peroxidation.
+Furthermore, Nrf-2 levels and antioxidant status were significantly reduced compared to sham rats.

 Posologie